Tour Details at a glance

 What to take

 We will be on the move a lot, so try to pack as lightly as possible.
 The smaller your bag in Nepal the better, as the transport we use tends to have limited storage space.

-On booking, you will receive a detailed packing list for this tour with suggested items to bring and what you can purchase/hire locally for the trek to Mustang.
+On booking, you will receive a detailed packing list for this tour with suggested items to bring and what you can purchase/hire locally for the trip to Upper Mustang.

 Laundry facilities are offered by the hotels we use in Kathmandu and Pokhara.
-During the trek you will need to do your own laundry as and when required.
+During the jeep trip in Upper Mustang you will need to do your own laundry as and when required.

 Travel documents: passport, visa, travel insurance (don't forget your emergency insurance contact details), air tickets.

 Photocopy of above documents